rotators/Fo1in2/Tools/ModdersPack/scripting/compiler/sslc_readme.txt

 === Changelog ===
 =================

+> sfall 4.2.7
+- added ability to declare local variables anywhere in the procedure body

 > sfall 4.2.3
 - fixed compiler giving "assignment operator expected" error when a variable-like macro is not being defined properly
 - added new logical operators "AndAlso", "OrElse" for short-circuit evaluation of logical expressions